Date/Time: 25 August 2022, 16:15-17:15

-Minority protection is a central element of constitutional democracy – and vulnerable minorities are particularly at risk when populists mobilise against liberal-democratic constraints on power.
-Rights and legal norms of indigineous peoples and other traditional communities are recognized by countries in all regions of the world, and at international level.
-These hard fought legal victories centrally include rights to self governance, and to natural resources.
-Yet, in many cases these protective legal regimes are rendered ineffective, and are easily – and in many cases increasingly – trumped by other concerns, often helped by countervailing legal provisions.
-In this roundtable, research on plural legal regimes from different regions discuss the challenges of making indigenous rights and autonomy stick.
+Minority protection is a central element of constitutional democracy – and vulnerable minorities are particularly at risk when populists mobilize against liberal-democratic constraints on power.
+Rights and legal norms of indigenous peoples and other traditional communities are recognized by countries in all regions of the world, and at international level.
+These hard-fought legal victories center around rights to self-governance, and to natural resources.
+Yet, in many cases these protective legal regimes are rendered ineffective and are easily – and in many cases increasingly – trumped by other concerns, often helped by countervailing legal provisions.
+In this roundtable, researchers on plural legal regimes from different regions discuss the challenges of making indigenous rights and autonomy last.

 Participants: Nathalia Sandoval (Getulio Vargas Foundation), Namita Wahi (Centre for Policy Research), Tatiana Alfonso (Instituto Tecnológico Autónomo de México – ITAM)

 Moderator: Jackie Dugard (Columbia University / Witwatersrand University)

 This Roundtable is part of the CMI/LawTransform project PluriLand: Theorizing Conflict and Contestation in Plural Land Rights Regimes (RCN grant 2020–25)